ashjianda/extract_pb_info/README.md

 - Go to the "Export" tab
 - Check "XHTML" in the "Other Formats" column and click "Export your Book"

-Rename the download as "book.html"
+Rename the download as `book.html`

-Ensure book.html is located in the same folder as .py files from Step 1
+Ensure `book.html` is located in the same folder as .py files from Step 1

 ## Running the Program:

+Copy the path of the folder you just created to your clipboard
+- Trick: Using your File Explorer, click the folder path on the top to copy it as text

 Open Command Prompt (Windows) or Terminal (Mac)

-Navigate to folder with book.html and .py files from Step 1
+In the command prompt, navigate to the folder with `book.html` and .py files from Step 1
-- Trick: Using your File Explorer, click the path on the top to copy your current path as text
-- Enter the following command to navigate to your folder: `cd "path/to/folder"`
+- Enter the following command to navigate to your folder: `cd "path\to\folder"`
 - Example: `cd "C:\Users\yourname\Desktop\VCU\Extract_PB_Info"`

 Run the programs